brunoarg94/BingAnalyticsBarg/README.md

 4. **AI Sentiment Analysis** - Classification algorithm using Azure AI Service - Language Service
 5. **Create Visualizations**: Data visualizations are created using Power BI to provide insights and quick interpretations of the processed data.

-The main objective is to demonstrate my knowledge in data analysis and data engineering:

 Skills used in this project: